Holdmedve/hailstorm-alert/README.md

 - [ ] Add some user interaction
     - [x] User can select city from hardcoded list, temperature is displayed
     - [ ] List of cities is dynamic
+    - [ ] Don't search city on every change, have some cooldown -> fewer api calls
 - [ ] create some visualisation
     - either map, or just text and images for weather types
     - use angular for the frontend